Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 ### Build a root file system

-We will use buildroot to build a root file system.
+We will use Buildroot to build a root file system.

-First, we navigate to the parent directory of our `linux` working directory, clone the buildroot project and cd into it:
+First, we navigate to the parent directory of our `linux` working directory, clone the Buildroot project and cd into it:

 ```sh
 git clone git://git.buildroot.net/buildroot